Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 Colossians 1:19-23 ESV For in him all the fullness of God was pleased to dwell, (20) and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.
 (21) And you, who once were alienated and hostile in mind, doing evil deeds, (22) he has now reconciled in his body of flesh by his death, in order to present you holy and blameless and above reproach before him, (23) if indeed you continue in the faith, stable and steadfast, not shifting from the hope of the gospel that you heard, which has been proclaimed in all creation under heaven, and of which I, Paul, became a minister.

-As we saw in our study of Romans 5, it is very true that everyone was reconciled to Christ, by the blood of the cross.
+It is very true that everyone was reconciled to Christ, by the blood of the cross.
 Christ is the second Adam.
 Calvinists, Arminians, and Universalists all tend to think of this in terms of the future.
 They think in terms of reconciliation in the future.
 However, God was (past tense) pleased to dwell in Christ.
 The blood of the cross has already happened.
 This continues to be the case “if” we continue in faith.
 Everyone was given reconciliation at the cross.
 It’s already happened.
 Salvation is something to be lost, not gained.
 And those who lose their salvation cannot get it back again (Hebrews 6:4-6).

 Have you had people you know, or loved ones, die without having made a profession of faith in Christ?
 Christian Universalism is right in that God’s plan, as seen by Calvinists and Arminians, does not portray a truly loving God for all people of all generations.
 However, the Christian Universalists plan is not that much better.
 Which would you consider to be more of a loving God?
 Would a loving God put them into corrective punishment, for perhaps several very long ages, or even for a few moments?
 Or would a loving God first reveal the saving grace of His Son, Jesus Christ?